gioblu/NPC-Forge/README.md

 open it in the browser
 ```
 Then digit `termy -y < test.termy` and watch TERMy transpile it to a Shell script and execute it.

+By the way, it is **Turing-complete**, supports conditional branching, loops, and state manipulation; all expressed in plain English.

 > [!TIP]
 > If you want to expand the capabilities of TERMy check out the [dataset](npcs/termy/dataset) directory and the [TERMy](npcs/termy/README.md) documentation